Elimination Chamber (2025): Storylines

-On the January 20 episode of Raw, Sami Zayn spoke about his hopes of winning the Royal Rumble match before he was interrupted by longtime friend Kevin Owens.
-Owens stated that he knew Zayn could win the Royal Rumble match because he would have Zayn's back, the same way that Owens knew that Zayn would have his back in Owens' upcoming ladder match against Cody Rhodes for the Undisputed WWE Championship also at the Royal Rumble.
-At the event, Owens lost to Rhodes, however, during the match, Zayn appeared at ringside to check on Owens, but did not get involved in the match.
-Zayn also did not win the subsequent Royal Rumble match.
-Zayn then failed to qualify for the Elimination Chamber match on the following episode of Raw.
-After the qualifier match, Owens viciously attacked Zayn with a package piledriver, severely injuring Zayn's neck (kayfabe) and ruling him out of action indefinitely.
-In a video message posted on X (formerly known as Twitter), Zayn gave an update on his injury and proclaimed that when he was medically cleared to wrestle, he would be coming for Owens, who responded and claimed that Zayn's refusal to help him during his championship match was a betrayal.
+On the January 20 episode of Raw, Sami Zayn spoke about his hopes of winning the Royal Rumble match before being interrupted by longtime friend Kevin Owens.
+Owens supported him, assuring Zayn that he could win the Royal Rumble match, and that he would back him in his ladder match against Cody Rhodes for the Undisputed WWE Championship also at the Royal Rumble.
+At the event, Owens lost to Rhodes, and although Zayn was at ringside to check on Owens, he did not get involved in the match.
+Zayn also failed to win the Royal Rumble match that night.
+On the following episode of Raw, after Zayn failed to qualify for the Elimination Chamber match, Owens attacked Zayn with a package piledriver, injuring him and ruling him out of action indefinitely.
+Zayn would later state on social media that when he was medically cleared to wrestle, he would be coming for Owens, who responded by claiming that Zayn's refusal to help him during his championship match was a betrayal.
 Owens also challenged Zayn to a match at Elimination Chamber, regardless of whether or not Zayn would be medically cleared.
-On the February 17 episode of Raw, Zayn accepted Owens' challenge to a match, however, Raw General Manager Adam Pearce refused to make the match official as Zayn was still not medically cleared.
-Zayn refused to leave the ring until Pearce made the match official.
-Pearce told Zayn he could not sanction a match between the two.
-Therefore, an unsanctioned match between Owens and Zayn, in their home country of Canada, was scheduled for Elimination Chamber: Toronto.
+On the February 17 episode of Raw, Zayn accepted Owens' challenge to a match in their home country, but Raw General Manager Adam Pearce refused to sanction the match due to Zayn's injury.
+Zayn didn't leave the ring until Pearce agreed to make an unsanctioned match between the two official for Elimination Chamber: Toronto.

 On the February 21 episode of SmackDown, TKO Board of Directors member Dwayne "The Rock" Johnson made a special appearance where he called out Undisputed WWE Champion Cody Rhodes.
 Rock stated that although they stood against each other at WrestleMania XL the prior year, they had since become friends.
 Although Rock praised Rhodes for becoming a great champion and a champion of the people, he wanted Rhodes to be his champion.
 Rock claimed that he could elevate Rhodes's career even higher and could make anything possible for Rhodes and he would be present at Elimination Chamber: Toronto to get Rhodes's answer.